AFixt/meetabl-api/docs/TEST_COVERAGE.md

 # Test Coverage

-This document outlines the test coverage for the AccessMeet API project.
+This document outlines the test coverage for the meetabl API project.
 It includes information about code coverage metrics, test strategies, and areas of the codebase that are well-tested versus those that need additional test coverage.

 ## Coverage Overview

-AccessMeet API uses Jest for unit and integration testing.
+meetabl API uses Jest for unit and integration testing.
 The project aims to maintain a minimum code coverage threshold of 80% across branches, functions, lines, and statements.

 To run the coverage reports: